bartvanbenthem/cdtarget-operator/README.md

 # Continues Deployment Target - Operator
 Automate the configuration & lifecycle of Azure self-hosted pipelines agents and enable self-service for adding egress targets, without the need of delegating full network policy permissions to the namespace administrator.
-Event driven autoscaling is automatically enabled trough standard KEDA and Azure pipelines integrations.
+Event driven autoscaling is automatically enabled trough KEDA and Azure pipelines integrations.

 ## Operator Design